 The message from God was that if I focused on growing people, he would grow the church.
 In fact, The Purpose Driven Church was never about growing the church.
 It was all about growing people.

-Over the years, we’ve developed several tools at Saddleback to help us grow people by one small step at a time.
+Over the years, we’ve developed several tools at Saddleback to help people grow spiritually one small step at a time.
 Here are five of those tools.

 People typically forget most of what they’ve heard in 72 hours.
 We need to do better than that if we’re going to help people apply biblical truth to their lives.
 Retention goes up if people aren’t just hearing what you’re saying but are also writing it down.
 The shortest pencil is longer than the longest memory.